cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 Open up the file `argo-poet-ttbar.yaml`, and take a look through its contents.
 Below is an explanation of the major steps.

 `argo-poet-ttbar.yaml` calls and runs multiple different tasks.
 The file is broken up into different templates.
+Note that each task runs in a container, and the workflow is using the same container images that we have been using in the workshop.

 1. "argo-poet", the first template, is the entrypoint, and it contains the outline for the rest of the workflow.